-Postsecondary enrollment has declined steadily during the past decade.
+Postsecondary enrolment has declined steadily during the past decade.

 And this trend is expected to continue.

-According to a U.S. economist, college enrollment will fall by more than 15 percent after 2025 due to a decline in birthrates following the financial crisis.
-Meanwhile, a report by PwC states that if Canadian schools don’t take action, they will be forced to cut staff, raise tuition, and seek more government funding.
-These measures will add $1.9 billion in cumulative debt to Ontario’s budget alone by 2025.
+According to a U.S. economist, college enrolment will fall by more than 15 percent after 2025 due to a decline in birthrates following the financial crisis.
+Meanwhile, a report by PwC states that if Canadian schools don’t take action, they will be forced to cut staff, raise tuition, and seek more government funding to survive the declining enrolment.
+These measures will add $1.9 billion in cumulative debt to Ontario’s budget alone.

 Universities and colleges in Canada as well as globally are in a massive state of change.
 As the gap between the corporate and college worlds widens, institutions find themselves having to train students for jobs and technologies that don’t exist yet.
 Couple this with the shifting expectations of a generation shaped by access to limitless information regardless of location, time of day, or need, and it comes as no surprise that static, traditional lecture halls and classrooms will require and experience significant change within the next few years.

 Faced with these risks, higher education institutions are under pressure to attract students.
 Preparing students for the new world of work can give your institution a competitive advantage, as more young people want degrees that will guarantee them meaningful employment after they graduate.
 As universities seek to increase enrolment, they must look at how they implement and deliver classroom technology as part of the expectation prospective students have for their tuition or lose them to more innovative schools (you may even lose valued staff as well!).

 Utrecht University in the Netherlands is at the forefront of this shakeup.
 To help shape the campus of the future, the university teamed up with Ricoh to develop a “Teaching & Learning Lab,” a space dedicated to testing the latest innovations, developing applications, and measuring their impact.
 We’ll learn more about the exciting work they’re doing later in this post.